joaocprofile/delphi-components/panel/README.md

 ﻿TJcPanel

-Visual component adapted to create more beautiful graphic interfaces
+Visual component adapted to create more beautiful graphic interfaces.